Advice for undergraduate students

 Lots of people have found work this way.
 Often you will have to start by working for free, but once you've established your value you may be able to get paid.
 But remember: the value here isn't the money, it's the experience.

 There are also research opportunities outside NYU.
-Federal Reserve banks typically have both summer internships and full-time research positions for students who graduate.
+Federal Reserve banks typically have both summer internships and full-time research assistant positions for students after graduation.
 Fed jobs are an established route to success: students who do this for a couple years often move to good jobs in industry or apply to graduate school.
+Many universities offer similar opportunities.

 Q7.
 Should I take economics courses?